nismod/digital_comms/README.md

 **The Cambridge Communications Assessment Model** currently focuses on the mobile sector to provide analytics for decision-makers on (i) capacity-demand and (ii) risk, vulnerability and resilience.
-The fixed, wireless and satellite sectors currently under development.
+The fixed, wireless and satellite sectors are currently under development.

 ## Setup and Configuration